Alphalaneous/HappyTextures/README.md

 }
 ```

+## Replaceable Textures

+There are a few textures that aren't easily replaceable without affecting the base game, and are thus added for manual sprite overides in Happy Textures.

+For the loading circle in LevelInfoLayer, you can define an outer, center, inner, and progress sprite (normally 200x200 for uhd).
+Add these within the normal resources of the pack like any other texture, suffixing them with -uhd, -hd, respectively.
+The names are:

+- play_loading_outer
+- play_loading_center
+- play_loading_inner
+- play_loading_progress

 ## Hardcoded Colors

 It is possible to change GDs hardcoded colors via a `colors.json` file in the `ui` folder.
 The json is formatted as an object that contains the colors you want to change.
 These colors require an `r`, `g`, and `b` value, and the `a` (alpha) value is optional.
 Example (replace "color-id" with an actual ID provided below):